How to handle faceted navigation for search engines

 How do filters work?

 There are several processes to choose from in faceted navigation.
 Which depends on preference, and ease of use.
-However, you must be able to index the content for search engines via HTML.
+However, you must be able to index the content for search engines via HTML.- The listings instantly update to reflect the selection without a page reload (by using JavaScript).

 - The page reloads, and the listings reflect the selection (no JavaScript involved).